MESMER-group/mesmer/docs/source/development.rst

 Overview
 --------
 Thanks for your interest in contributing to MESMER!
 We're excited to have you on board!
 This section of the documentation details how to get started with contributing and how to communicate.
-If something is unclear or you are stuck, never hestiate to contact the maintainers (`Mathias Hauser`_ or `Victoria Bauer`_) or open an issue on the `MESMER issue tracker`_.
+If something is unclear or you are stuck, never hesitate to contact the maintainers (`Mathias Hauser`_ or `Victoria Bauer`_) or open an issue on the `MESMER issue tracker`_.

 All contributions are welcome.
 Some possible suggestions include: